SolarArbiter/SolarArbiter.github.io/datapolicies.md

 security of stored data and data transmission.

-On anonymity from framework administrator/operator... with some study of IP logs the framework operator could potentially figure out who contributed what data.
+On anonymity from framework administrator/operator... with some study of IP logs the framework operator could potentially determine who contributed what data.
 This would require super user access on the servers.
 This access will be restricted to the smallest number of people possible.
 Data contributors that want to prevent this possibility can